 Who Pays the Commission in Dual Agency?

 The seller typically pays the commission in dual agency.
 While this varies, the commission typically totals five or six percent of the sale price.
-When the real estate agent is not acting as a dual agent, the commission splits that percentage with a second agent, so each agent may receive a percent commission on the total sale price.
+When the real estate agent is not acting as a dual agent, the commission splits that percentage with a second agent, so each agent may receive a percentage commission on the total sale price.
 However, in dual agency, the agent retains the full commission and does not split it.

 Does a Dual Agent Receive Both Buyer Agent and Seller Agent Commission?

-The dual agent receives commission from both sides of the transaction, on the buyer and seller’s side, but the seller pays the total commission cost.
+The dual agent receives a commission from both sides of the transaction, on the buyer and seller’s side, but the seller pays the total commission cost.
 Earning double commission is certainly an attractive element to dual agency, but it is not always in the best interest of the buyer and the seller.

 Should I Negotiate Commission in Dual Agency?

 Depending on the scenario, some agents may be willing to lower the commission if the buyer and seller agree to dual agency.
-It is recommended that the seller negotiates dual agency commission prior to listing the home for sale so that the seller and real estate agent are in agreement early-on.
+It is recommended that the seller negotiates dual agency commission prior to listing the home for sale so that the seller and real estate agent are in agreement early on.
 Or, if you don’t want to partake in dual agency at all, that should also be discussed with your real estate agent prior to signing a listing agreement.